-August marks the peak of festival season.
-It offers the best opportunity to break out that yukata and get a dose of summer festival action.
+August marks the peak of the Japanese festival season.
+It offers the best opportunity to break out that yukata and get a dose of summer fun.

 For the top events in Tokyo throughout the year, check out our complete guide — organized by month.